 There are many roadside assistance plan options.
-You can choose everything from motor clubs, such as AAA, to plans offered by insurance companies, automakers, credit card companies and even standalone apps.
+You can choose from motor clubs, such as AAA, to plans offered by insurance companies, automakers, and even credit card companies.

 “According to our data, direct-to-consumer motor clubs (think AAA) and direct-to-tower (the towing company) calls are the most frequently used services for roadside assistance, followed by insurers, extended warranty and new vehicle warranty services,” says Jeff Blecher, chief strategy officer of Agero, which provides and manages roadside assistance for insurers, automakers, and other companies.

-During an emergency, you might even forget that you have roadside assistance and end up calling a towing company directly.
+During an emergency, you might even forget you have roadside assistance and call a towing company directly.
 This can be an expensive mistake.

 Most plans don’t allow reimbursement if you call a towing service directly.
-According to Agero, per-event costs when requesting a service provider directly can range between $50 to $200 per event, depending on the needed service.
+According to Agero, per-event costs when requesting a service provider can range from $50 to $200 per event.

 Many drivers have more than one roadside assistance option available to us.
-Depending on how you drive, how far you commute and what you expect from roadside assistance can help determine which one is the best roadside assistance plan for you.
+Depending on how you drive, how far you commute and what you expect from roadside assistance can help determine the best roadside assistance plan for you.